mono-koto/build-with-pyusd/docs/smart-contract/07-deploy.md

 ## Deploy

-We have a funded wallet, a script, and a contract.
+We have a funded wallet on Sepolia, a script, and a contract.
 Let's deploy.

 ```shell
 PYUSD=0xCaC524BcA292aaade2DF8A05cC58F0a65B1B3bB9 \